With Syria's War Nearly Over, Victims Take The Battle To European Courts

 In addition, there are five scraps of cloth with the names of 82 prisoners, opponents of the Syrian regime, written in a mixture of blood and rust.

-Syrian journalist Mansour al-Omari spent 18 months in a secret government cell.
+Syrian journalist Mansour al-Omari spent 356 days in detention in Syria, nine months of the time in an underground cell.
 He smuggled out the documentation of his cellmates,most no longer alive.
 He created the record so families would know the fate of their loved ones.
 He now lives in exile in Europe and agreed to donate his evidence to the Holocaust Museum for the historical record.

 "In this exhibition I took this story from under the ground from darkness to light," al-Omari tells NPR.
 "My main goal, we can still fight back and provide information."